amirCodes/astwebsite/README.md

 switch to your own branch: ``` git checkout khalil  // expected OP Switched to branch 'khalil' ```

-P>S: for the very first time commit and push need to do this `` git push --set-upstream origin khalil ``
+P.S: for the very first time commit and push need to do this `` git push --set-upstream origin khalil ``

 `````
 ```